Innovate BC awards $1.2M in funding through its Ignite Program

 Development of the Next Generation Wearable Lower-Limb Exoskeleton for Mobility Assistance

 Dr. Edward Park (SFU) and industry partner Human in Motion Robotics Inc. are developing Exomotion – the next generation, wearable lower-limb exoskeleton that’s designed to get people out of wheelchairs and walking with full legged mobility and independence.
-Exomotion is a breakthrough medical Science or knowledge put into practical use to solve problems or invent useful tools. for daily use and offers a dramatic improvement in mobility challenged persons’ daily living and overall quality of life due to increased mobility and independence.
+Exomotion is a breakthrough medical technology for daily use and offers a dramatic improvement in mobility challenged persons’ daily living and overall quality of life due to increased mobility and independence.

 Reduction to Commercial Practice of a Universal Polymer Crosslinker & Adhesive